digitalconfucius/daily-bible/README.md

 9) Given a user-specified day, extract the OSB study plan for that day.
 10) Augment study plan into user-readable English.
 11) Extract corresponding Bible chapters for that study plan.
+12) [TODO] Extract verses from the assignments
+13) [TODO] Handle chapter/verse ranges.
-12) [TODO] Make sure verses match, handle edge cases with separate books in a single reading.
+14) [TODO] Handle edge cases with separate books in a single reading.

 # Resources
 Bible Data Project: https://sacred-texts.com/bib/osrc/index.htm